Samsung QLED TV: A complete guide to Samsung’s 2020 TVs

-It has a 4K UHD Processor, but no Dynamic Crystal Colour engine for colour and contrast control.
-It’s been replaced by Samsung’s PurColor, which enables expression of “most shades of colour” for a naturalistic-looking picture.
+The RU7100 has a 4K UHD Processor and uses Samsung’s PurColor for a naturalistic-looking picture.
 The set is also HDR10+ compatible.

-The RU7100 sheds the Bixby virtual assistant, although the Universal Guide is included.
-For cable management there’s the Clean Cable solution; however, connections tally at two HDMI, two USB and a digital optical out, along with a LAN, component and common interface connections.
+The RU7100 sheds the Bixby virtual assistant.
+Connections tally at two HDMI, two USB and a digital optical out, along with a LAN, component and Common Interface slot.

 Samsung TV 2019 − 4K Lifestyle TVs